davidatoms/Mapping-Earthquakes/README.md

 - Added multiple map layers to geographical maps using Leaflet control plugins to add user interface controls.
 - Used JavaScript ES6 fucntions to add GeoJSON data, features, and interactivity to maps.
 - Rendered maps on a local server.

+## Purpose:
+The purpose of this challenge was to show data from earthquakes compared to tectonic plates' location.
+I show the earthquakes with a magnitude greater than 4.0 on the Richter Scale on the map.
+The map was created with a JSON request from Mapbox.
+It provides a new style of choice that can be used to show visualize the analytics of the different earthquakes in the datasets.

+## Method: